Geometry of tropical mutation surfaces with a single mutation: Introduction

 \section{Introduction}

-In~\cite{EHM24}, Escobar, Harada, and Manon introduced the notion of polyptych lattices.
-A polyptych lattice consists of a collection of lattices called charts, equipped with piecewise linear identifications between them, referred to as mutations in the literature \cite{Akhtar_2015,KAN}.
-Polyptych lattices provide a framework for a natural generalization of toric geometry.
-To a polyptych lattice $\mathcal{M}$, the authors associate a commutative algebra $A_{\mathcal{M}}$; any such algebra is called a detropicalized algebra of $\mathcal{M}$ (cf.~Definition~\ref{def:detro}).
-The algebra $A_{\mathcal{M}}$ plays a role analogous to the Laurent polynomial ring in toric geometry, and its spectrum $U_{A_\mathcal{M}} := \text{Spec}(A_{\mathcal{M}})$ is called the \textit{affine tropical mutation variety} (cf.~Definition~\ref{def:detro}).
+Toric geometry translates the geometry of algebraic varieties with a dense torus into the combinatorics of lattices and polytopes.
+In particular, the Laurent polynomial ring of a lattice plays the role of the coordinate ring of the algebraic torus, and lattice polytopes determine projective toric compactifications.
+In~\cite{EHM24}, Escobar, Harada, and Manon introduced \emph{polyptych lattices} as a framework for extending this correspondence beyond the toric setting.
+A polyptych lattice is a collection of lattices, called charts, glued by piecewise-linear identifications called mutations \cite{Akhtar_2015,KAN}.
+To such a polyptych lattice $\mathcal M$, they associate a commutative algebra $A_{\mathcal M}$, called a detropicalized algebra.
+Its spectrum $U_{A_{\mathcal M}}:=\Spec A_{\mathcal M}$ is called the affine tropical mutation variety (cf.~Definition~\ref{def:detro}).

-In this article, we focus on the shearing polyptych lattices $\mathcal{M}_s$ for $s$ integer, introduced in~\cite{CEHM24}.
-Each $\mathcal{M}_s$ is obtained by gluing two lattices along a shear across two linear regions (cf.~Definition~\ref{EHM}); it is arguably the simplest example of a polyptych lattice with nontrivial mutations.
-Thus, $\mathcal{M}_s$ provides a natural testing ground for studying tropical mutation varieties of higher rank or additional linear domains.
-These surfaces extend classical toric phenomena to the log Calabi–Yau setting and also exhibit new phenomena absent from toric geometry.
+The goal of this paper is to study the first genuinely non-toric case in detail.
+We focus on the rank-two shearing polyptych lattices $\mathcal M_s$, introduced in~\cite{CEHM24}.
+Each $\mathcal M_s$ is obtained by gluing two rank-two lattices by a shear across two linear regions.
+This is arguably the simplest polyptych lattice with a nontrivial mutation, and therefore provides a natural testing ground for the geometry of tropical mutation varieties.

-For instance, unlike the case of $\mathbb{G}_m^2$, affine tropical mutation surface $U_{A_{\mathcal{M}_s}}$ admits nontrivial deformations.
-As a first result, we classify all isomorphism classes of detropicalizations of $\mathcal{M}_s.$